 Initially, the following areas are identified as potential standardization areas:

-Create Delivery Methods in the MBSTF to support 5MBS User Service to use 5MBS capabilities
+Create Delivery Methods in the MBSTF to support 5MBS User Service to use 5MBS capabilities.

-Define Service aspects in MBSF, such as User Service Announcement
+Define Service aspects in MBSF, such as User Service Announcement.

-Using 5MBS together with 5G Media Streaming Architecture is one scenario
+Using 5MBS together with 5G Media Streaming Architecture is one scenario.

 Define Nmbsf/Nx4 (based on xMB-C) and Nmbstf/Nx5 (based on xMB-U).
-It is assumed that MB2 interface will be supported in Release 17 “as is”
+It is assumed that MB2 interface will be supported in Release 17 “as is”.

-Define the realization of Nx2 (between MBSF and MBSTF), which configures and controls the delivery functions (like object delivery)
+Define the realization of Nx2 (between MBSF and MBSTF), which configures and controls the delivery functions (like object delivery).

-Expect to have a new spec TS 26.502 to document these potential standardization areas
+Expect to have a new spec TS 26.502 to document these potential standardization areas.

 6.2.2 5MBS User Service Architecture